 - · Gifts.

-- Hospitality.
+- · Hospitality.

 - Entertainment.

-- Political or charitable donations.
+- · Political or charitable donations.

 - · Appeals to friendship and loyalty.

 - Employment or other commercial opportunities.

 - Preferential treatment, rights or privileges.

-- Key audit partner The engagement partner, the individual responsible for the engagement quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgments on significant matters with respect to the audit of the financial statements on which the firm will express an opinion.
+Key audit partner

+The engagement partner, the individual responsible for the engagement quality control review, and other audit partners, if any, on the engagement team who make key decisions or judgments on significant matters with respect to the audit of the financial statements on which the firm will express an opinion.
 Depending upon the circumstances and the role of the individuals on the audit, "other audit partners" might include, for example, audit partners responsible for significant subsidiaries or divisions.

+Listed entity

-- Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.
+An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.

-- May This term is used in the Code to denote permission to take a particular action in certain circumstances, including as an exception to a requirement.
-It is not used to denote possibility.

-- Member A member of the Institute.